 The report identifies child-centred principles from international practice, and highlights areas of good practice in the UK asylum system.
 It also makes recommendations on improving the asylum process, as well as improving training and skills for those working with children, to ensure that their best interests are well and truly paramount.

 The report was authored by Dr Kathryn Cronin, barrister and joint head of Garden Court Chambers; Baljeet Sandhu, solicitor and manager of the Migrant and Refugee Children’s Legal Unit (MiCLU) at Islington Law Centre; and Professor Ravi Kohli, child welfare expert from the University of Bedfordshire.
+It was edited by the project co-ordinators, Tamzin Brown and Helen Johnson.

 “People seeking asylum are fleeing conflict and persecution, and none are more vulnerable than children separated from their families.
 We hope that government will share our concern at the findings and follow our practical recommendations to truly uphold these children’s best interests.”